alexs2112/TerminalHero/README.md

 - NPCs should be shown in cyan

 **Quest**
-- Quest Steps should have NPCs and Locations, to show important steps for the player
+- Quest Steps should have NPCs and Locations, to highlight important steps for the player
+- Areas should show quest options as yellow (or with an exclamation point or something)
+- World Screen should highlight quest areas

 **Combat**
 - Creature combat abilities show hit chance, damage, and effects when targeting